-Modifications such as rounding of corners in ladders and screen gap reductions at mainstem hydroelectric facilities are underway (see USFWS Assessment Luzier et al. 2011 Chapter 7 and Appendix C) though they are limited by requirements for ESA-listed salmonid passage and expense.
-The slow progress of these modifications are such that it is unknown if the passage problems will be resolved to enable sufficient numbers of adults to migrate into tributaries to initiate recovery in synchrony with translocation and habitat improvements such as ramps on low head dams and irrigation screens and if so when this will occur.
+Modifications such as rounding of corners in ladders and screen gap reductions at mainstem hydroelectric facilities are underway (see USFWS Assessment Luzier et al. 2011 Chapter 7 and Appendix C) though they are limited by requirements for ESA-listed salmonid passage and by expense.
+The slow progress of these modifications is such that it is unknown if the passage problems will be resolved to enable sufficient numbers of adults to migrate into tributaries to initiate recovery in synchrony with translocation and habitat improvements such as ramps on low head dams and irrigation screens.